Te āhua o ā mātou mahi How we operate

 High level project plan (HLPP)

-• Outline the context of what is proposed, including the strategic rationale for decision-making, information about any existing statutory or non-statutory plans that inform the proposal, known market opportunities, statutory issues and stakeholder requirements.
+• Outline the context of what is proposed, including the strategic rationale for decision-making, information about existing statutory or non-statutory plans that inform the proposal, known market opportunities, statutory issues and stakeholder requirements.

 • Provide a vision and supporting principles, goals and strategic moves to guide the work programme for this project.